cloudevents/spec/discovery.md

   - The HTTP Response Body MUST include the Service values resulting from the successful processing of the request.
 The response MAY include attributes and values which were added by the Discovery Endpoint.
-- `400 Bad Request` if the `id` in the path and body are not the same, an unsupported filter is given, or some other constraint failure is found
+- `400 Bad Request` if the `id` in the path and body are not the same or some other constraint failure is found
 - `404 Not Found` if there is no Service with the specified `id`
-- `409 Conflict` if the given epoch was less than or equal to the existing epoch of the Service with the given `id`
+- `409 Conflict` if the given `epoch` was less than or equal to the existing `epoch` of the Service with the given `id`

 Other responses are allowed, but not defined by this specification.